Efficient dominating set

+The two darker vertices at the top form an efficient dominating set of the graph.
+Each vertex of the graph is dominated by exactly one vertex in this set (colored by which one dominates it), including the vertices of the set, each of which dominates itself.

-In graph theory, an efficient dominating set (also called an e.d. set or independent perfect dominating set is a dominating set with the additional property that every vertex in the graph is dominated by exactly one vertex in the set.
+In graph theory, an efficient dominating set (also called an e.d. set or independent perfect dominating set) is a dominating set with the additional property that every vertex in the graph is dominated by exactly one vertex in the set.

 The efficient domination problem (ED problem) asks whether a given graph contains an efficient dominating set.
 The problem is NP-complete for general graphs and remains NP-complete even when restricted to 3-regular planar graphs.

 Definition

 A vertex $v$ in a graph dominates itself and all its neighbors, that is, every vertex $u$ such that $u = v$ or $uv \in E$.
 A dominating set $D$ is a set of vertices such that every vertex in the graph is dominated by at least one vertex in $D$.
 An efficient dominating set strengthens this condition by requiring that every vertex is dominated by exactly one vertex in $D$.

 More formally, a vertex set $D \subseteq V$ in a graph $G = (V,E)$ is an efficient dominating set if for every vertex $v \in V$, there is exactly one $d \in D$ such that $v$ is in the closed neighborhood $N_G[d]$ of $d$.

 An equivalent characterization is that the closed neighborhoods ${N_G[d] : d \in D}$ form a partition of the vertex set $V$.

 Every efficient dominating set is necessarily a minimum dominating set, since the closed neighborhoods partition the vertex set.
 However, not every minimum dominating set is efficient.